timosalm/tap-overview-workshop/workshop/content/exercises/Tekton-Use.md

 ![Pipeline Concept Diagram](../images/tekton.png)

 Each Task and Pipeline may have its own inputs and outputs, known as input and output **resources** in Tekton.
+**PipelineResources** have been deprecated and to ease migration away from PipelineResources some types have an equivalent **default Task** available in the [catalog](https://github.com/tektoncd/catalog/tree/main/task) which have to be manually installed in a TAP environment.

 A **PipelineRun** instantiates a specific Pipeline to execute on a particular set of inputs and produce a particular set of outputs to particular destinations.
 Similarly, a **TaskRun** is a specific execution of a task.